エピソード

 続きを読む 一部表示

 • Ep.
-367: Hume on the Foundations of Ethics (Part Two)
+370: Christine Korsgaard on the History of Ethics (Part Two)

 Get more at partiallyexaminedlife.com.
 Visit partiallyexaminedlife.com/support to get ad-free episodes and tons of bonus discussion.